In this article

 Unlike recurring expenses, which are regular, predictable, and necessary for your business to function, non-recurring expenses are one-time or otherwise infrequent costs that are not regular or predictable in nature.

 Non-recurring expenses are often—but not always—unexpected or unplanned.
-And while they’re often regarded as a bad thing, it’s important to note that non-recurring expenses sometimes benefit your ongoing or future success, like a real estate investment or purchasing a patent or other IP.
+And while they’re sometimes regarded as a bad thing, it’s important to note that non-recurring expenses can also benefit your ongoing or future success, like a real estate investment or purchasing a patent or other IP.

 • One-off equipment purchases